Pricing: Suzuki XL6 lands in SA as compact seven-seater with SUV vibes

 Hot on the heels of the recently launched Fronx, Suzuki has launched yet another crossover in Mzansi: meet the XL6.

 But what is it?
-Set to rival the Honda BR-V, the Suzuki XL6 is based on the Ertiga seven-seat MPV, but boasts unique design elements that make it appear more SUV-like.
+Set to rival the Honda BR-V, the Suzuki XL6 is based on the Ertiga seven-seat MPV, but boasts unique design elements that make it appear more SUV-like as well as a six-seat cabin layout.

 These include a unique hexagonal grille in chrome as well as black wheel arch cladding and standard 15-inch machine polished alloy wheels.